 Overcome Xanax Dependency with Professionally Guided Treatment

 Xanax® is experiencing more widespread use, both as a prescription and as a recreational drug.
 More and more people are finding themselves becoming increasingly dependent on the medication.
 While Xanax is typically prescribed as a short-term solution, the substance is known to be highly addictive.
-Dr. Russell Surasky is a board-certified psychiatrist who advocates for raising awareness about mental health disorders and addiction.
+Dr. Russell Surasky is a board-certified neurologist who advocates for raising awareness about mental health disorders and addiction.
 Practicing in Great Neck, NY, Dr. Surasky is passionate about helping patients receive treatment to overcome Xanax addiction.

 Substance Abuse and Mental Health Services Administration (SAMHSA)

 Alprazolam, commonly known by the popular brand name Xanax, is a highly addictive benzodiazepine.
 It is also substantially more toxic than other benzodiazepines.
 The addictive quality of Xanax is typically attributed to several factors such as1: